SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 ## Setup ##

-A single example application is required in order to use this demonstration: **Wi-SUN Stability**, created based on **Wi-SUN -SoC Empty** provided by Simplicity Studio.
+A single example application is required in order to use this demonstration: **Wi-SUN Node Monitoring**, created based on **Wi-SUN -SoC Empty** provided by Simplicity Studio.

 To test this application, you can

 - [Add the 'Wi-SUN Applications' Repository to Simplicity Studio 5](../README.md#add-the-wi-sun-applications-repository-to-simplicity-studio-5)
-- Create the Wi-SUN Applications 'Stability' Project as described [here](../README.mdcreate-the-wi-sun-applications-example-projects)
+- Create the Wi-SUN Applications 'Wi-SUN Node Monitoring' Project as described [here](../README.md#create-the-wi-sun-applications-example-projects)

 Or